tomasszabo/sp-automatic-translation/README.md

 # Run

-When everything is installed and configured, now in a Site Page when clicking on `Translate` button in top menu, dialog with translations will open.
+When everything is installed and configured, now in SharePoint site page when clicking on `Translate` button in top menu, dialog with translations will open.

 Clicking on `Create` for given language will create a copy of current site page and initiate automatic translation.